hadipourh/course-cryptanalysis/README.md

 I (Hosein Hadipour) originally created this repository in 2021.
 It was then forked and used by a Chinese teacher.
-However, anyone else can fork and use it if they find it useful.
+However, anyone else who finds it useful can fork and use it.
 Any comments or modifications would be greatly appreciated.

 ## Goals and Contents